Before we dive into strategy, lets start with some assumptions about your ecommerce site:

 You're not alone.
 Many otherwise successful ecommerce sites find themselves in the same situation.
 Of the thirteen issues noted below, any one of them can kill your business.
 Or at the very least, is a significant contributor in hindering your business growth.

 Luckily, all is not lost.
 This post will help you identify and correct business-killing issues that you may not have even known you had.

 1. Lack of keyword optimization

 Basic, yes.
 But if your site isn't optimized for what people are searching for, you're going to have a hard time getting found.
 Sure, you can advertise, but non-optimized sites still have a hard time performing.
 Not optimizing your content for search can impact your SEO performance of course, but it can also have a negative impact on your PPC performance.

-Optimization is more than just showing up in rankings.
-It's about providing content that your audience is looking for and then compelling them to click into your site.
+Search Engine Optimization is more than just getting search engine rankings.
+SEO is about providing content that your audience is looking for and then compelling them to click into your site.
 We accomplish that by making sure your ecommerce website answers questions and gives detail that your competition doesn't.